owaits/ScreenMonkey.Help/reference/clipSettings/schedule.md

 Advanced users can [import a complete schedule](../Settings/scheduleSync.md) for multiple clips including titles and descriptions from a JSON API service.

 *Note:* Screen Monkey needs to be running for the schedule to work.
-Configuring a schedule for clips does not configure a timer in the PC that will start Screen Monkey and present the clip.
+Configuring a schedule for clips does not configure a timer in the computer that will start Screen Monkey and present the clip.
 If Screen Monkey has been closed then the schedule has no meaning.
-If the scheduled time has been passed, Screen Monkey will not re-schedule or remind you that a schedule was missed.
+If the scheduled time has been passed Screen Monkey will not re-schedule or remind you that a schedule was missed.

 ## Schedule a clip to play
 Right-click the clip and choose Schedule.
 The Schedule view dialog is shown.